uas-at-ucla/suas-2019/SETUP.md

    git checkout FIRST_NAME
    git merge master
    ```
-4. If a merge conflict exists, the log should alert you.
+4. If a merge conflict exists, a 'MERGE CONFLICT' message will appear immediately after the merge.
 Simply edit the files
    and fix them.
-If you are unsure what to delete or fix, simply ask for help
+If you are unsure what to delete or fix, ask others for help.
-   from others.

 ### Pull Request Process
 Pull requests are what you submit for people to review your code.
 Reviewers will
-see the latest file edits you made that do not exist in the <MASTER> branch.
+see the latest file edits you made that do not exist in the MASTER branch.

 1. Go to the [UAS Repository](https://github.com/uas-at-ucla/suas_2018).
 2. Near the top section, you should see a series of tabs: Code, Issues, Pull